Small Business Retirement Plans in Louisville, KY

 Benefits of a Profit Sharing Plan

-• High Contribution Limits: Employers can contribute up to the lesser of 25% of an employee’s compensation or $66,000 for the current year, making it a advantageous option for employee benefits.
+• High Contribution Limits: Employers can contribute up to the lesser of one-fourth of an employee’s compensation or $66,000 for this year, making it a generous option for employee benefits.

 Setting Up a Profit Sharing Plan